-In an effort to accommodate industry, the Bureau of Real Estate (BRE) created a “Limited Term” Final Public Report option.
+In an effort to accommodate industry, the Department of Real Estate (DRE) created a “Limited Term” Final Public Report option.
 The Limited Term Final Public Report (LTFPR) is an option available to those builders and developers who are faced with circumstances limiting their ability to comply with all of the requirements necessary to obtain a full term (5 year) Final Public Report.
 A LTFPR is a “full-fledged” Final Public report, however the cover sheet of the Report includes the words “LIMITED TERM” on the face page, and allows the Subdivider (applicant) to open and close escrows during the term of the Report.
 The term of the Report is less than the five-year report and thus “limited.”

 One situation where the LTFPR is effective is when the applicant is acquiring lots in a subdivision on a take-down schedule over a period of time.
 In this instance, the application package must include fully executed documentation evidencing the future vesting.
 The documents must include an outside date for the acquisition to be completed.
 The expiration of the LTFPR will be set to 30 days following that outside date.
 The assumption is that during that 30-day period, the applicant can obtain an updated preliminary title report reflecting their ownership of the property, and the Final Public Report will be issued for the remainder of the five-year validity period.
 It is important to note, that in order to obtain a LTFPR in this scenario, the applicant may have to acquire title to at least one lot included in the application.
 Conversion of the Limited Term to a full term Final Public Report comes with no additional fees.
-If title to all of the lots are acquired and sold prior to the expiration of the Limited Term Report, no further action or submission to BRE is required.
+If title to all of the lots are acquired and sold prior to the expiration of the Limited Term Report, no further action or submission to DRE is required.

 The Public Report in this instance would include a statement similar to the following: